Original Medicare (Parts A & B): Durable Medical Equipment (DME)

 Medicare Participation

-It is important to ask your loved one's providers and suppliers if they participate in Medicare before getting an order for DME.
+It is important to ask a provider and suppliers if they participate in Medicare before getting an order for DME.
 To receive the DME benefits, the provider or the supplier who offers the DME must be enrolled in Medicare.

 If suppliers are participating suppliers, they must accept assignment (which means they can only charge the coinsurance and Part B deductible for the Medicare-approved amount).
 If DME suppliers are not Medicare-participating and don't accept assignment, there's no limit on the amount they can charge.